rcampos09/rcampos09/README.md

 <h1 align="center">Hi World <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30"></h1>
 <h3 align="center">🌐 Testing Developer ✍️ Technical Lead ✈️ Internet Explorer</h3>

+#Hello everyone# I'm a content creator specialized in the field of Testing.
+You can find me on YouTube, Spotify, and LinkedIn.
+Although I haven't been in this world for a long time, I walk a path of learning and growth every day.
+My passion for the world of technology drives me to help new developers and testers improve the quality of their products.
+I'm committed to providing them with the support they need!"

 - 🌱 I’m currently learning **Web3**
 - 👨‍💻 All of my projects are available [here](https://github.com/rcampos09)
 - 📝 I regularly write articles on my [blog](https://medium.com/@rcampos.tapia)